ambv/oblique/README.md

-  --extra          Include additional koans found online  [default: False] --python         Include Monty Python quotes  [default: False] --count INTEGER  How many koans to show  [default: 3] --help           Show this message and exit.
+  --extra          Include additional koans found online  [default: False] --python         Include Monty Python quotes  [default: False] --count INTEGER  How many koans to show  [default: 3] --of-the-day     Show one koan from the set chosen for today by a
+                   reproducible pseudo-random algorithm.
+If set, --count is ignored.
+  --help           Show this message and exit.

 ❯ oblique